Catalyzing New Questions, Innovative Ideas, and Interdisciplinary Dialogue

 Through both financial and in-kind support, Frontiers can help you launch new intellectual exchanges, test ideas that cut across fields, and convene collaborators around pressing challenges at the intersection of data science and AI.
 If you have a concept that could benefit from institutional backing, whether exploratory, convening-based, experimental, or cross-school, DSI encourages you to apply.

 DSI currently welcomes proposals on the theme listed below.
 This theme is accompanied by optional sample questions that may help shape a program agenda, but faculty are encouraged to frame their ideas broadly and draw from the full range of Columbia’s research strengths.
-Proposals will be reviewed on a rolling basis, with a final submission deadline to be announced.
+Proposals will be reviewed on a rolling basis, with a final submission deadline of Sunday, March 22, 2026.

 Contact Alexis Avedisian, Director of Events and Marketing (aa4598@columbia.edu) for questions.